byoulten/tom-selleck/daemon/temp/README.md

-Folder used for temporary PDF storage
+Folder used for temporary PDF/image/scrape result storage